07 October 2016

 "Maybe, he brought the cat to another vet."
 The man said.

-"We don't have visiting hours and we are not open after dark."
-The vet said looking alarmed.
+"We don't have visiting hours, and we are not open after dark, " the vet said, looking alarmed.

 "Yeah, he said you made the urn in a ceramics class."